2023 UEFA Women's Under-19 EURO final tournament: All the fixtures | Women's Under-19

 Article summary

-The 2023 UEFA European Women's Under-19 Championship takes place in Belgium from 18 to 30 July.
+The 2023 UEFA European Women's Under-19 Championship is taking place in Belgium from 18 to 30 July.

 Article top media content